-Multi-Factor Authentication helps protect your business with security monitoring and machine learning-based reports that identify inconsistent sign-in patterns.
+Multi-Factor Authentication helps protect your business with security monitoring and machine-learning-based reports that identify inconsistent sign-in patterns.
 To help mitigate potential threats, real-time alerts notify your IT department of suspicious account credentials.

 Use with Office 365, Salesforce and more

 Multi-Factor Authentication for Office 365 helps secure access to Office 365 applications at no additional cost.
-Multi-Factor Authentication is also available with Azure Active Directory Premium and thousands of Software-as-a-Service (SaaS) applications, including Salesforce, Dropbox and other popular services.
+Multi-Factor Authentication is also available with Azure Active Directory Premium and thousands of software-as-a-service (SaaS) applications, including Salesforce, Dropbox and other popular services.

 Add protection for Azure administrator accounts

 Multi-Factor Authentication adds a layer of security to your Azure administrator account at no additional cost.
-When turned on, you need to confirm your identity to spin up a virtual machine, manage storage or use other Azure services.
+When it is turned on, you need to confirm your identity to spin up a virtual machine, manage storage or use other Azure services.

 Build it into your applications